s0ulm4n/captain-sonar/README.md

 2) How to handle a situation when the captain orders a move, but the first mate can't charge any systems because they are all already fully charged.

 3) The "team" should definitely be its own object capable of handling adding and removing players.

+4) The captain should have the ability to detonate mines.